pilg5971/pilg5971/README.md

 - 👯 I’m looking to collaborate on Frontend Development Projects
 - 🤔 I’m looking for help with Cordova iOS Development
 - 💬 Ask me about Graphic Design and D&D
-- 📫 How to reach me:
+- 📫 How to reach me: clank555@gmail.com
-  Email: clank555@gmail.com
 - ⚡ Fun fact: I played Collegiate League of Legends for The University of St. Thomas

 ---